Raldug ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection, injects AZORult trojan into the system.|

 To eliminate Raldug virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

 Email attachments that are irrelevant and those received from suspicious/unrecognizable email addresses should never be opened.
-Be sure to download apps only from official sources, using direct download links.
-Third party downloaders/installers often include rogue apps, which is why such tools should never be used.
-Be sure to keep installed applications up-to-date.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
+Download apps from official sources only, using direct download links.
+Third party downloaders/installers often include rogue apps, and thus these tools should never be used.
+Keep installed applications up-to-date.
+To achieve this, however, use implemented functions or tools provided by the official developer.
 Software piracy is considered a cyber crime.
-Moreover, the risk of infections is extremely high.
-For this reason, you should never attempt to crack installed applications.
-Lastly, be sure to always have a reputable anti-virus/anti-spyware suite installed and running.
-It will help you to detect and eliminate malware before the system is harmed.
+Furthermore, the risk of infections is extremely high.
+Therefore, never attempt to crack installed applications.
+Lastly, have a reputable anti-virus/anti-spyware suite installed and running.
+This will detect and eliminate malware before the system is harmed.
 The key to computer safety is caution.
 If your computer is already infected with Raldug, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Raldug ransomware's text file ("_readme.txt"):
+Text presented in Raldug ransomware text file ("_readme.txt"):

 Don't worry my friend, you can return all your files!